 Very simple sauce: coconut milk, tomato paste, curry paste and fish sauce.
 Add as many hot pepper flakes as you like.
 Kaffir lime leaves are optional, but give the sauce a nice sweet touch.
 You can find them dried, in any asian store or online (they last forever).

 We served these turkey zucchini meatballs with organic short grain brown rice.
 You can easily get away with whole wheat spaghetti or even quinoa.
+And if by any chance, you are a lover of all things Thai and salmon, try my Google winning Thai salmon.

 - 2 lbs ground turkey, extra lean